 18. Get up-close and personal with dinosaurs.

-Travel back in time—to the Jurassic period, to be exact—at Field Station: Dinosaurs in Secaucus, NJ (in nearby Hudson County).
-This 20-acre zoo-like adventure park, where the “animals” are actually animatronic dinosaurs, typically opens Memorial Day weekend.
+Travel back in time—to the Jurassic period, to be exact—at Field Station: Dinosaurs in Leonia, NJ (in nearby Bergen County).
+This zoo-like adventure park, where the “animals” are actually animatronic dinosaurs, typically opens Memorial Day weekend.

 Take a day trip to nearby Putnam County in late May for Little Folk Farm Days at Green Chimneys in Brewster.
 Kids can ride the ponies, watch live shows, do crafts, and play games at this nonprofit that focuses on animal therapy and nature education.